-When it comes to improving our society and reducing mass incarceration, there are some solutions that are becoming increasingly obvious.
-Diversion is a positive tool that has the potential to play a critical role in the journey toward solving the problems associated with mass incarceration.
-By targeting the underlying issues that led to the crime in the first place and educating offenders on the effects of their actions and consequences, effective diversionary programs open new doors for these at-risk populations, improve the long-term safety of our society and eliminate massive drain on state and local budgets.
+When it comes to improving our society and reducing strain on criminal justice systems, there are some solutions that are becoming increasingly obvious.
+Diversion is a positive tool that has the potential to play a critical role in the journey toward solving the problems associated with overloaded criminal justice systems.
+By targeting the underlying issues that led to the crime in the first place and educating offenders on the effects of their actions and consequences, effective diversionary programs open new doors for these at-risk populations, improve the long-term safety of our society, and help to alleviate massive strains on local criminal justice systems.

 Making a Difference

-· Only 15.5% of offenders who took and Advent eLearning course were rearrested within 5 years.
+- Only 15.5% of offenders who took an Advent eLearning course were rearrested within 5 years.

-· These rates are significantly lower than the reincarceration rates of offenders jailed in Kentucky who committed similar offences during the same period.
+- These rates are significantly lower than the reincarceration rates of offenders jailed in Kentucky who committed similar offenses during the same period.

 This research suggests the use of online diversion opens new doors for first-time and low-level offenders.
 Learn more about our program’s impact on recidivism here.

-This is not only a better option for individuals facing incarceration, but for society at large.
-Diversion programs allow state and local governments to forego the expensive costs of sending these individuals through the court systems.
-Increased usage of diversion programs also alleviates the strain on state and local governments having to house more inmates in their already crowded prisons and jails.
+This is not only a better option for individuals facing jail time, but for society at large.
+Diversion programs allow local governments to forego the expensive costs of sending these individuals through the court systems.
+Increased usage of diversion programs also alleviates the challenges faced by local governments struggling to find capacity in their already crowded jails.